How We Store & Deliver British Food in the Philippine Climate

 1. Chillers for heat-sensitive products

 Products that can be affected by heat — for example chocolate, certain spreads and selected seasonal items — are kept in chillers until they are ready to be packed.
-We do not leave these items exposed to room temperature for long periods.

 2. Shelves for ambient groceries